🔍 공개 퀴즈 검색

 Closed circuit means:

-1. Complete path, current can flow ✓
+1. Complete path, current flows ✓

 2. Circuit is damaged